Skip to main content

 This table is based on preliminary calculations and may be subject to change.

 Nodes' storage is actually defined as a number of chunks with a size of 4kb (2^12 bytes) each, but in fact some SOC chunks can be a few bytes longer, and some chunks can be smaller, so the conversion is not precise.
-Furthermore, due to the way Swarm represents files in a merkle tree, the intermediate chunks are additional overhead which must also be accounted for.
+Furthermore, due to the way Swarm represents files in a Merkle tree, the intermediate chunks are additional overhead which must also be accounted for.

 Additionally, when a node stores chunks it uses additional indexes — therefore the disk space a maximally filled reserve would demand cannot be calculated with perfect accuracy.